AlejandroDavidArzolaSaavedra/AlejandroDavidArzolaSaavedra/README.md

 </a>
 </p>
 <p>An interface for event management at ULPGC, allowing users to offer
   events and other users to register for events.
-Developed with CSS, JavaScript, HTML, Bootstrap, and Firebase.
+Developed with JavaScript, Firebase and SCRUM.
   Completed with <a href="https://github.com/AlbeMR10"  target="_blank" >@AlbeMR10</a>, <a href="https://github.com/IsaiCordero"  target="_blank">@IsaiCordero</a>
-  and <a href="https://github.com/yabpenserio"  target="_blank">@yabpenserio</a> in 2023, following the SCRUM methodology and using Trello for project management.</p>
+  and <a href="https://github.com/yabpenserio"  target="_blank">@yabpenserio</a> in 2023.</p>
 </div>
 </td>
 <td width="50%">